ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

  occasionally breaks down <br/>
 at that time, You can repair at the Base <br/>

-### How to fly the Enterprise
+### How to command the Enterprise

 There is a Move mode and a Command mode <br/>
-In Command mode, the Arrow Key is invalid and cannot be moved <br/>
+in Command mode, the Arrow Key is invalid and cannot be moved <br/>

 Arrow Key  [↑] [↓] [←] [→] : move the Enterprise <br/>